KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

 The distance required in order to get an individual stack of the Amos’ passive buff of 8% dmg bonus per 0.1 seconds of travel time is approximately 5 in game meters per stack with the first stack applying at a distance of 3 in game meters.
-For reference, to get maximum stacks with the Amos bow, the distance is approximately half of Ganyu’s elemental burst in length.
+For reference, to get maximum stacks with the Amos bow, the distance is approximately half of Ganyu’s Elemental Burst in length.

 **Evidence:**